Ohara Davies: 2018

 On 27 April promoter Frank Warren confirmed that Davies would fight for the first time under his promotional banner against France's Christopher Sebire (26–10–1) on the undercard to Lee Selby vs Josh Warrington at the Elland Road Stadium in Leeds on 19 May.
 Davies went on to win via UD against Ismail Abdoul after Sebire pulled out.
 In the post fight interview Davies called out Jack Catterall and Terry Flanagan.

 Davies vs. Vasquez

 On 28 June 2019, Davies fought Miguel Vasquez.
 Davies won the fight with the sole referee scoring it 97–94.
 Even Davies himself thought the score was too wide and even raised Vasquez's hand after the score was announced.

 Davies vs. McKenna

 On 30 September 2020, Davies fought Tyrone McKenna.
 Davies won the fight via a narrow split-decision, 96–94, 96–94 and 95–95.

-Davies vs. Barroso
+Davies vs. Azim

-On 26 November 2021, Davies fought Ismael Barroso, who was ranked #2 by the WBA at super lightweight.
-Davies won the fight, with all three judges seeing it 99–91 in his favor.
+Davies was stopped in the eighth round by Adam Azim at the Copper Box Arena in London, England on 19 October 2024.